mavolin/logstract/README.md

 }
 ```

+By default, `logstract.Logger` is a no-op logger.
-Logs will only be created, if the user replaces `logstract.Logger` variable with an implementation.
+Therefore, logs will only be creates if it is replaced with an actual implementation.

 ## I want to use a library that uses logstract, what do I need to do?

-To use logstract, simply create a `LogFunc` for your favorite logger and store it in the `logstract.Logger` variable.
+To use logstract, simply create a `LogFunc` for your logger and store it in the `logstract.Logger` variable.

-Below are examples for both [zap](https://github.com/uber-go/zap) and [logrus](https://github.com/sirupsen/logrus/), however, here are no default implementations on purpose to make logstract dependency free, but creating a `LogFunc` is no rocket science.
+Below are examples for both [zap](https://github.com/uber-go/zap) and [logrus](https://github.com/sirupsen/logrus/), however, here are no default implementations to keep logstract dependency free.

 ### Examples